bullinteractive/html-starter/README.md

    `$ http-server`

 ## Project Utilities (Optional)
+Below are some frameworks and libraries that can help extend the project as they are commonly used accross a lot of projects based on the proposed scope of work.

 1. [Bootstrap Framework (Grid Only)](https://getbootstrap.com/docs/4.0/layout/grid/): A free and open-source front-end web framework for building responsive, mobile-first websites and web applications.
 2. [Eric Meyers reset](https://meyerweb.com/eric/tools/css/reset/) and [Normalize.css](https://necolas.github.io/normalize.css/): Makes browsers render all elements more consistently and in line with modern standards.
 3. [Modernizer](https://modernizr.com/): A collection of superfast tests – or “detects” as we like to call them – which run as your web page loads, then you can use the results to tailor the experience to the user.